This square honors Private First Class Timothy Donnellan (1895-1918), an Irish immigrant who gave his life fighting in World War I.

-On June 1, 1918, Donnellan's sister, Mrs. Thomas Loonan, received a letter stating that her brother had been killed defending his post on May 30.
-On the same day, she received a letter from Donnellan, written a few days before his death.
+On June 1, 1918, Donnellan's sister received a telegram stating that Donnellan had been killed defending his post on May 30.
+On the same day, she received a letter from Donnellan written a few days before his death.
 He reported that he was in good health and eager to face the enemy.
-He also reported that his chaplain, Father Duffy, a New York hero and namesake of Duffy Square, opposite of Times Square, was well.
-In the same batch of mail were letters from Donnellan's friends, attesting that he had fought like a hero and died at his post.
+He also reported that his chaplain, Father Duffy, namesake of Duffy Square, was well.
+The same batch of mail contained letters from Donnellan's friends, attesting that he had fought like a hero and died at his post.

-At the request of the Hamilton Heights-West Harlem Community Preservation Organization, funding was secured by City Council Member Stanley Michels for Donnellan Square reconstruction.
-Designed by Gail Wittwer and completed in 2002, the enlarged park now lies between St. Nicholas Avenue and St. Nicholas Place, from 150th Street to just below 149th Street.
-Fourteen benches stand within the park, and because Donnellan Square falls in a historic district its three new lampposts are replicas of an old-fashion style.
+At the request of the Hamilton Heights-West Harlem Community Preservation Organization, funding was secured for the square’s reconstruction.
+Designed by Gail Wittwer and completed in 2002, the enlarged park lies between St. Nicholas Avenue and St. Nicholas Place, from 150th Street to just below 149th Street.
+Benches line the park, and because Donnellan Square falls in a historic district, its three new lampposts are replicas of an old-fashioned style.

-One of the three expanded planting beds holds the community's Christmas Tree, a Norway spruce surrounded by Carefree delight rosebushes and Upright yews.
-The smaller of the other two planting beds contain Scholar trees, Japanese tree lilacs, Inkberry bushes, Summersweets, Oakleaf hydrangeas, Carefree delight roses, and butterfly bushes.
-New Buchner Boxes provide onsite water sources so that the community residents that maintain the plantings will no longer have to carry water over by hand.
+One of the three expanded planting beds holds the community's Christmas tree, a Norway spruce surrounded by Carefree Delight rosebushes and upright yews.
+The smaller of the other two planting beds contain Scholar trees, Japanese tree lilacs, Inkberry bushes, summersweets, oakleaf hydrangeas, Carefree Delight roses, and butterfly bushes.